 |The 1976 Buccaneer draft review|

 The whole draft is highlighted by the selection of Lee Roy Selmon with the first overall pick.
-Seeing how the Bucs screwed up this advantage every other time they had it, credit must be given here for doing the right thing first time round.
+Seeing how the Bucs screwed up this advantage almost every other time they had it, credit must be given here for doing the right thing first time round.
 Two good trades for Mike Washington and Steve Spurrier are positives, as are the selections of Curtis Jordan, Dewey Selmon and Jimmy DuBose.
 Negatives are pretty much everything from rounds 3 to 5 especially with the extra selections.
-Grading out above average on the whole though.

 Click here to review the entire 1976 NFL draft